Disneyland Tips: 12 Hacks You Need To Know

-Whether you're a Disneyland passholder who can collect Fastpasses in your sleep or a hanger back who hasn't visited the park since you were a tot yourself, there's always more you can learn about making the Happiest Place on Earth easier to navigate.
-And speaking of the good old days, summer is a particularly great time for nostalgia buffs to pay a visit to The Mouse, as the old Main Street Electrical Parade stages a return.
-I'm no pushover, but I confess I grinned from ear to ear throughout the delightful display of throwback light-up floats.
+Whether you're a Disneyland passholder who can collect Lightning Lane passes in your sleep or a hanger back who hasn't visited the park since you were a tot yourself, there's always more you can learn about making the Happiest Place on Earth easier to navigate.
+And speaking of the good old days, Disneyland nostalgia buffs will definitely want to plan a visit in 2023 when Disney celebrates a century of smiles with special events, openings, and nighttime displays at Disney100 in Disneyland, part of Disney's celebration of its 100th anniversary.

-It's a lot easier to grin, of course, when you have a game plan, so here are a dozen tips you might not know that can make a day in Disney a whole lot happier.
+It's a lot easier to smile, of course, when you have a game plan, so here are a dozen tips you might not know that can make a day in Disney a whole lot happier.
 And if you're looking to eat outside the park, check out these 8 restaurants near Disneyland, but not in it.

 Splash Mountain.
 Photo by Paul Hiffmeyer courtesy of Disneyland